Please help us share God's truths and hope in Christ.

 M’ASS, noun [Low Latin missa.
 The word signifies primarily leisure, cessation from labor, from the Latin missus, remissus, like the Latin ferioe; hence a feast or holiday.]
 The service of the Romish church; the office or prayers used at the celebration of the eucharist; the consecration of the bread and wine.

-We can understand the word Christmas as a gathering together of those in Christ to remember Him, whether or not Holy Communion, Holy Eucharist, or The Lord’s Table is partaken of on December 24 and/or 25.
-Our Christmas Eve and Christmas Day gatherings at church, and with family and friends, is a type of “mas” — a type of gathering to remember Jesus (specifically His incarnation).
+We can understand the word Christmas as a gathering of those in Christ to remember Him, whether or not Holy Communion, Holy Eucharist, or The Lord’s Table is partaken of on December 24th and/or December 25th.
+Our Christmas Eve and Christmas Day gatherings at church, and with family and friends, is a type of “mas” — a type of gathering to remember Jesus (specifically His incarnation) — therefore “Christmas.”

-While we look back and remember Jesus’ incarnation, Christmas should also be a time of gathering (“mas”) to look forward to and anticipate the second coming of Chris.
+While we look back and remember Jesus’ incarnation, Christmas should also be a time of gathering to look forward to and anticipate the second coming of Christ.

-If you receive a text, email, or even a card, with Xmas, don’t be too critical.
+Don’t be too critical if you receive a text, email, or card with Xmas.
 For most people, it is simply an abbreviation (remember, the X does represent Jesus).
-That said, it’s still best to write the word as “Christmas.”
-Spell it out clearly that this holiday is all about Jesus, who is the Christ.
+That said, it’s still best to write “Christmas.”
+Spell it out completely as a reminder that this holiday is all about Jesus, who is the Christ.

 Use “X” To Open A Conversation

 When opportunities arise, share how the “X” came into use as an abbreviation of Christmas.
 Tell how it is the first letter in the Greek spelling of Christ and that it does not cross Jesus out of Christmas.
-Rather, it represents Jesus.
-It will remind Christians of Jesus’ presence in Xmas and it just might unsettle some non-believers who think they are excluding Christ with an Xmas greeting (It’s impossible to leave Jesus out of Christmas.
-It’s all about His birth.)
+Instead, it represents Jesus.
+It will remind Christians of Jesus’ presence in Xmas and might unsettle non-believers who think they are excluding Christ with an Xmas greeting.
+Maybe they’ll realize it’s impossible to leave Jesus out of Christmas.
+It’s all about His birth.

 Isa 9:6 For unto us a Child is born, Unto us a Son is given.